lime-green/gunicorn-clobber-repro/README.md

-This is a reproduction of a socket clobber issue under gunicorn.
+This is a reproduction of a socket clobber issue under gunicorn to illustrate the issue raised in https://github.com/benoitc/gunicorn/issues/2622

 Under certain conditions:
 - A request body of a sufficient size